agconti/express-jwt-token/README.md

 The grouped middleware needed to enforce jwt Auth.
 Mounts the same as a single middleware.

 # Errors
-When authorization fails jwt-token-auth will return an `UnauthorizedError` with some helpful details about what went wrong.
+When authorization fails `express-jwt-token` will return an `UnauthorizedError` with some helpful details about what went wrong.

 This implementation was based on the excellent [django-rest-framework-jwt library](https://github.com/GetBlimp/django-rest-framework-jwt).